Summer Start Mentors

 - Develop and enhance personal leadership skills among peers and participants.

-- While we anticipate an in-person experience, summer compensation may change based on summer housing and dining availability and method of program implementation (e.g., in-person, virtual, etc.):
+While we anticipate an in-person experience, summer compensation may change based on summer housing and dining availability:

 - Meals at Fountain Dining Hall during Orientation sessions